mdhaber/scipy/paper.md

 `scipy.stats.studentized_range` [@PRstudentized_range], a class that
 evaluates the CDF and many other functions of the distribution.
-A thorough assessment of the methods, accuracy, and speed of these calculations is available in [@StudentizedRangeSciPy], and an extensive test and benchmark suite included in SciPy guards against regressions.
+A thorough assessment of the methods, accuracy, and speed of these calculations is available in [@StudentizedRangeSciPy], and an extensive test suite included in SciPy guards against regressions.

 # Acknowledgements